-This program is used by Chase cash back cards like Chase Freedom®.
+This program is used by Chase rewards cards like Chase Freedom Unlimited® and Chase Sapphire Preferred® Card.
 The cash back you earn is actually earned as Chase Ultimate Rewards® points, which you can then redeem for cash back at a rate of 1 point per 1 cent (100 points per $1).

-You can choose to redeem your cash back for statement credit or for a direct deposit (minimum of 2,000 points needed to redeem).
-A nice perk is that you can combine the rewards you’ve earned on several Chase credit cards that earn Chase Ultimate Rewards® points.
+You can choose to redeem your cash back for statement credit or for a direct deposit.
+A nice perk is that you can combine the rewards you've earned on several Chase credit cards that earn Chase Ultimate Rewards® points.

 Discover Cashback Bonus

-If you have a Discover it® - New!
-Double Cash Back your first year then this is the cash back program you use.
-Any Cashback Bonus you earn will be credited to your Cashback Bonus account within two billing periods, so you don’t get the cash back instantly.
+If you have a cash back card from Discover, then this is the cash back program you use.
+Any Cashback Bonus you earn will be credited to your Cashback Bonus account within two billing periods.

-You can also use Cashback Bonus to pay at checkout on Amazon.com or redeem it for gift cards (gift cards start at $20).
-You can redeem your Cashback Bonus for higher value gift cards from Discover partners.
-So redeeming for gift cards is one of the best ways to get more value from this program.
+You can also use Cashback Bonus to pay at checkout on Amazon.com or redeem it for gift cards.
+You can redeem your Cashback Bonus for higher value gift cards from Discover partners, so redeeming for gift cards is one of the best ways to get more value from this program.